All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Helium Healthcare – Electronic Medical Records For Africa

 Paper medical records can cost lives.
 Helium is making them a thing of the past with its “rugged” electronic medical records system for Africa.
-Designed for minimal training and offline access from any device, Helium can handle patient for doctor’s visits, prescriptions, and billing.
+Designed for minimal training and offline access from any device, Helium can handle patient records for doctor’s visits, prescriptions, and billing.
 Helium offers both pay-as-you-go billing and traditional enterprise subscriptions for larger hospitals.
 With over 20 facilities and 500 medical professionals on board, Helium hopes to improve healthcare across Africa by making EMR easy to adopt.

 —